CARTAvis/fits2idia/README.md

 ## Configuration

 A system administrator may set a memory usage limit in the `/etc/fits2idiarc` configuration file.
 The executable will not attempt to convert a file if the predicted memory usage exceeds this limit.
 A value of `0` means that there is no limit.
 Use a very small value (like `1`) to disable all conversions.

+An example configuration file is provided in the `static` directory, and is installed by the Ubuntu package to `usr/share/doc/fits2idia/examples`.